 So what should you actually choose?
 It depends on how — and how often — you travel.

 In the eSIM vs Roaming decision, it’s not about which one is “better” for everyone.
-It’s about what works for your routine.
+It’s about what works for your routine and travel habits.
 But if you’re a frequent flyer trying to cut costs and stay flexible, eSIM is the smarter long-term choice.

 Frequently Asked Questions